Helen Zia is an activist, author, and former journalist. [photo credit: An Rong Xu]

-Helen received an honorary Doctor of Laws degree from the Law School of the City University of New York for bringing important matters of law and civil rights into public view.
+Helen received an honorary Doctor of Humane Letters from the University of San Francisco and an honorary Doctor of Laws from the City University of New York Law School for bringing important matters of law and civil rights into public view.
 She is a Fulbright Scholar and a graduate of Princeton University’s first coeducational class.
 She attended medical school but quit after completing two years, then went to work as a construction laborer, an autoworker, and a community organizer, after which she discovered her life’s work as a writer.

-Before I wrote My Country Versus Me with Wen Ho Lee, I had taken a stand that Wen Ho Lee deserved to get a fair trial—not to be skewered alive and treated as guilty by the government, by those who were desperate to find a Chinese spy against America to advance their own agendas, and by news organizations eager to scoop the news (and make a profit) by exposing the “worst spy since the Rosenbergs,” which is how the New York Times framed it on their March 6, 1999 front page story.
-As it turned out, there wasn’t a bit of proof that Wen Ho Lee had been a spy, but a lot of evidence of how the government, FBI and certain news organizations had framed him—so much that the federal judge apologized to and freed Wen Ho Lee after imprisoning him in solitary confinement for nine months.
-The NYT later printed two separate “mea culpas” for poor journalism (but not actual apologies to Dr. Lee).
-Here’s a link to the book I wrote with Wen Ho Lee about his ordeal, with many lessons for anyone in a suspected group in America—and there are way many in this post 9/11, post-2016 world.
+Before I wrote My Country Versus Me with Wen Ho Lee, I had taken a public stand that Wen Ho Lee deserved to be treated fairly and innocent until proven otherwise—not to be skewered alive and assumed guilty by top government officials, by those who were desperate to find a Chinese spy against America to advance their own agendas, and by news organizations eager to scoop the news (and profit) by exposing the “worst spy since the Rosenbergs,” which is how the New York Times framed it on their March 6, 1999 front page story.
+As it turned out, there wasn’t a shred of proof that Wen Ho Lee had been a spy, but a lot of evidence of how the government, FBI and certain news organizations had framed him—so much so that the federal judge apologized to and freed Wen Ho Lee after imprisoning him in solitary confinement for nine months.
+The NYT later printed two separate “mea culpas” for poor journalism (but no actual apologies for how they maligned Dr. Lee).
+Here’s a link to the book I wrote with Wen Ho Lee about his ordeal, with many lessons for anyone in a suspected group in America—and there are way more in this post 9/11, post-2016 world.
 KNOW YOUR RIGHTS!